Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Public-Key Encryption with Copy-Protected Secret Keys

 \subsubsection{Making Key Identities Unique}

-Define $\hyb_1$ by modifying $\hyb_0$ by changing the way we sample the identity strings (in $\mathsf{PKE.QKeyGen}$) during each quantum key query as follows.
+Define $\hyb_1$ by modifying $\hyb_0$ as follows.
+We change the way we sample the identity strings in $\mathsf{PKE.QKeyGen}$ during each quantum key query.
 Let the challenger record each sampled identity when answering each query, and when answering a new query, it samples uniformly at random an identity value from the set $\{1, \dots, 2^\lambda - 1\}$ \emph{that has not appeared before}\footnote{Note that this can be done on-the-go in polynomial time, with overwhelming probability, e.g. through rejection sampling}.
 That is, we sample unique identity strings for each quantum key.
 Also, we define the following notation.
-Let $id_{\alpha(i)}$ be the $i^{th}$ value sampled where $\alpha(\cdot)$ is the permutation $[k] \to [k]$ such that $0 < id_1 < \dots < id_k < 2^{\lambda}$.
+Let $id_{\alpha(i)}$ be the $i^{th}$ identity value sampled where $\alpha(\cdot)$ is the permutation $[k] \to [k]$ such that $0 < id_1 < \dots < id_k < 2^{\lambda}$.
 That is, $id_{\alpha(i)}$ is the identity string that is sampling during the $i^{th}$ query of the adversary.
 For simplicity of notation, we also set $id_0 = 0$ and $id_{k + 1} = 2^\lambda$.

 \begin{claim} $\statdist{\hyb_0}{\hyb_1} < \exp(-\lambda)$. \end{claim} \begin{proof} An easy calculation shows that uniformly and independently sampling from $\{0, 1, \dots, 2^\lambda - 1\}$ $k$ times gives $k$ unique values from the set $\{1, \dots, 2^\lambda - 1\}$ with probability at least